MUKUL47/react-socket.io-context/README.md

 # react-socket.io-context

-## Simple and easy to use react socket context wrapper with multiple instances
+## Simple and easy to use react socket context wrapper library with multiple instances

 ## Usage